houmain/keymapper/README.md

 ### Abstract commands

 To simplify mapping of one input expression to different output expressions, it can be mapped to an abstract command first.
 The command name can be chosen arbitrarily but must not be a key name.
-The configuration is **case sensitive** and all key names start with a capital letter, so it is advisable to begin command names with a lowercase letter:
+The configuration is case sensitive and all key names start with a capital letter, so it is advisable to begin command names with a lowercase letter:

 ```bash
 Control{B} >> build
 ```

-Subsequently this command can be mapped to one output expression per context:
+Subsequently this command can be mapped to one output expression per context.
+The last active mapping overrides the previous ones:

 ```bash
 build >> Control{B}